ryrob30/mobile-services.en/help/ios/messaging-main/messaging/messaging.md

    #import "ADBMobile.h"
    ```

-1. Verify that `ADBMobileConfig.json` contains the required settings for In-App messaging.
+1. Verify that the `ADBMobileConfig.json` file contains the required settings for In-App messaging.
 1. For in-app messages to be updated dynamically on launch, the `remotes` object must be present and properly configured:

    ```js